Council LogoCouncil

 Common Questions

-Connecting AI responses to verifiable facts and real-world data sources.
+Connecting AI outputs to verifiable sources and real-world data to reduce hallucinations and improve factual accuracy.

-How does Grounding (AI) relate to AI chatbots like ChatGPT?
+How does Grounding relate to AI chatbots like ChatGPT?

-Grounding (AI) is a fundamental concept in how AI assistants like ChatGPT, Claude, and Gemini work.
-For example: Perplexity citing web sources Understanding this helps you use AI tools more effectively.
+Grounding is a fundamental concept in how AI assistants like ChatGPT, Claude, and Gemini work.
+For example: Perplexity providing numbered citations linking to source websites for each claim Understanding this helps you use AI tools more effectively.

 Related Use Cases